Select Page

 Choose one of the below options:

-4. Program Pass includes programming and events ONLY.
+Program Pass includes programming and events ONLY.
 Meals and drinks are not included with this pass.
-You may add campus housing, if desired (or volunteer in exchange for dorm housing).
-Think of this registration as a partial registration.
+This is the basic entry pass for the weekend.
 It’s the budget-friendly option, so you’ll have to do meals and drinks on your own.
 You will be able to buy drink tickets at the event.

 Who’s Coming?